apache/spark/docs/sql-ref-syntax-aux-cache-uncache-table.md

 ---

 ### Description
-`UNCACHE TABLE` removes the entries and associated data from the in-memory and/or on-disk cache for the given table.
+`UNCACHE TABLE` removes the entries and associated data from the in-memory and/or on-disk cache for a given table.
 The underlying entries should already have been brought to cache by previous `CACHE TABLE` operation. `UNCACHE TABLE` on a non-existing table throws Exception if `IF EXISTS` is not specified.
 ### Syntax
 {% highlight sql %}